Best Ukulele Chord Charts For Beginners 😊 (get your PDF!)

 Gm7 is often an easier option to play.
 But be careful — even though it differs from A# by just one note, that small change can alter the song’s musical “colour.”

-For example, instead of playing a Bb in "Happy Birthday" in the key of F, I really like the sound of the Gm7 instead. see Happy Birthday to You in F.
+For example, instead of playing a Bb in "Happy Birthday" in the key of F, I really like the sound of the Gm7 instead. see Happy Birthday to You in F (my favorite one).

 Alternative chord for B